Datateer/chartio-migration-research/index.md

 Fork and edit this repository to edit any content directly, then

-## License and Copyright
+#### Legal Stuff

 Copyright Datateer 2021.
-You are allowed to link to and share any content from this repository, as long as you provide attribution and a link either to this site (https://datateer.github.com)
+You are allowed to link to and share any content from this repository, as long as you provide attribution and a link either to this site (https://datateer.github.io/chartio-migration-research/) or to Datateer (https://www.datateer.com).

+Any content you provide remains your property, and you agree to us using it and displaying it for the purposes of this site.